What Our Young People Think About Church.

 In this question, I wanted to continue the same positive vibe to help young people think about why they attend a particular church and not the other.

-I know that most young people will attend the church their parents go to but unless they see the value in that church, they may leave at the first chance they get.
+I know that most young people will attend the church their parents attend, but they may leave at the first chance unless they see the value in that church.

 Here is what they said